iamshreyashh/encryption_machine/README.md

     * In this the software gives you the encrypted file content(non-readable form) and the corresponding key to it.
  * using option 3 we can decrypt any encrypted file by entering the **Key** and **File name**.
    * Now you have the decrypted contents of the file.
 Greate now you can deploy this in your messanging application or securing a file.
- # Language used : Pyhton
+ # Language used : Python

  ***note***
-   Make sure to save the text file in the sane folder as the source code.
+   Make sure to save the text file in the same folder as the source code.